Mudchute Park and Farm: London’s Best City Farm

 How Did Mudchute Farm Begin?

 The Mudchute Park & Farm was created by the Island community using a piece of abandoned land formed from the rubble of dredging Millwall Dock in the previous century.
-The area was a natural haven for wildlife and plant life for many years until it was targeted by the Greater London Council in 1974 for the construction of a high-rise estate.
+The area was a natural haven for wildlife and plant life for many years, until the Greater London Council targeted it in 1974 for the construction of a high-rise estate.
 The local people, who had come to cherish the area, organised a public campaign against the plans and succeeded in protecting the land from development.
 The Mudchute became known as the “People’s Park”, and in 1977, the Mudchute Association was formed to preserve and develop the area.

 What’s at the Farm?